createcandle/configuration-files/boot/readme.txt

 restore_controller_backup.txt 	# Will try to restore the Candle Controller software (if the backups exist) force_controller_rebuild.txt 	# Will download the very latest version of the Candle Controller and build it from scratch.
-This takes a long time. generate_debug.txt 		# Will generate a file called debug.txt which contains details about the state of the system.
+This takes a long time. generate_debug.txt 		# Will generate a file called debug.txt which contains details about the state of the system. generate_raspinfo.txt 		# Will generate a file called raspinfo.txt which contains details about the operating system.

 # Factory reset related:
 keep_z2m.txt 			# Keep Zigbee2MQTT settings on factory reset.